multi-coop/datami-documentation-content/texts/en/tutorial/tutorial-actions-user-options-branches.md

     />
 </div>

-A "branch" selection dialog appears once you have saved your document.
+A "branch" selection dialog appears once you have saved your document, which you can activate by clicking on the <span class="icon"><i class="mdi mdi-source-branch"></i></span> button.
 It means your contribution proposal has been sent to the owner for the source file, but is not "merged" yet onto the source file.

 <div style="border: thin solid lightgrey;">
   <img